harcokuppens/clean-classic-helloworld/README.md

 We advice to use the vscode devcontainer because then you can

 - quickly start developing,
-- use all the features of the Eastwood language server in vscode, and
+- nice Clean language support in vscode, and
 - you can run it on all platforms.

 ### Develop on local machine